4 ways employers can improve health outcomes of an injured worker

 Take care of your employee

 When an injury occurs to one of your workers, taking care of the health and well-being of that worker should always be the first and foremost priority for everyone in your organization.
 This is simply the right thing to do.
 It will help your business show the injured worker that you do truly care about them and it will send a nonverbal message to your other workers that you care about them as well.
+Implementing a return to work program will help them quickly feel like they are still a part of the organization and valued.
+These little things can go a long way to turning a bad situation in to a positive for your organization.

 Report the injury promptly